degen-plus/brainrex-js/docs/IntegrationsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //APIKeyHeader.apiKeyPrefix = 'Token';

-var apiInstance = new Brainrex.IntegrationsApi();
+var apiInstance = new Codabl.IntegrationsApi();

-var orderbookRequest = new Brainrex.OrderbookRequest(); // OrderbookRequest | Exchange, trading pair and date rage for data
+var orderbookRequest = new Codabl.OrderbookRequest(); // OrderbookRequest | Exchange, trading pair and date rage for data

 var callback = function(error, data, response) {